 Adams is a somewhat small town located in the state of Massachusetts.
 With a population of 8,187 people and three constituent neighborhoods, Adams is the 192nd largest community in Massachusetts.
-Much of the housing stock in Adams was built prior to World War II, making it one of the older and more historic towns in the country.
+Adams has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Adams is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Adams is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Adams is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Adams who work in office and administrative support (16.88%), sales jobs (8.78%), and teaching (7.12%).
+There are especially a lot of people living in Adams who work in office and administrative support (17.50%), sales jobs (11.34%), and teaching (7.56%).

-In terms of college education, Adams is nearly on par with the US average for all cities of 21.84%: 20.57% of adults 25 and older in Adams have a bachelor's degree or advanced degree.
+The citizens of Adams are slightly better educated than the national average of 21.84% for all cities and towns, with 22.35% of adults in Adams having a bachelor's degree or advanced degree.

 The people who call Adams home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Adams residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Adams include French , Italian, Irish, and German.